- Hide menu

 Preparation:

-1. Place all of the ingredients in a blender and process until smooth.
+1. Place the sweetener, cacao powder, coconut oil, salt, and mint extract in a blender and process until smooth.

 2. Stop occasionally to scrape down the sides of the blender jar with a rubber spatula.

 3. Take the brownies out of the freezer.
 Make sure they have been in long enough for the vanilla filling to have hardened.
-This will give you a firm base to spread the chocolate frosting on.
+By doing this, it will give you a firm base to spread the chocolate frosting on.
 Spread the chocolate frosting over the vanilla filling.
 Now sprinkle the top with shredded coconut if you desire.

 1. Whisk the powders and agave into the cacao butter until thoroughly combined.